bbopt/nomad/README.txt

          To enable *Java* interface building (with Swig): cmake -DBUILD_INTERFACE_JAVA=ON -S . -B build/release

-cmake --build build/release
+cmake --build build/release --config (for *Windows*) or cmake --build build/release (for OSX and Linux)
     ---> Build all the libraries and applications

          Option --parallel xx can be added for faster build.

-         Option --config Release should be used on *Windows* to build only Release configuration.
+         The option --config Release should be used on *Windows* to build only Release configuration.
 The default configuration is Debug.

-cmake --install build/release
+cmake --install build/release --config Release (for *Windows*) or cmake --install build/release (for OSX and Linux)
     ---> Copy binaries and headers in build/release/[bin, include, lib] and in the examples/tests directories.

-         Option --config Release should be used on *Windows* to install Release configuration.
-The default configuration is Debug.

 By default, the executable "nomad" will installed into the directory: build/release/bin/  (build/debug/bin/ when in debug mode).
 A symbolic link